 How To Choose A Home Inspector

 Not all home inspectors are created equal.
-Of course they all should be certified to either the ASHI or InterNACHI membership inspection standard and licensed to do inspections in the state of Ohio.
+Of course they all should be licensed to do inspections in the state of Ohio.
 All inspectors ask you to sign a limited liability pre-inspection agreement before the inspection and provide you with a written inspection report after the inspection.
 But this is where the similarities end.

 First of all, asking an inspector what they did in a former life in order to determine if they were in the trades or a building contractor has nothing to do with determining the effectiveness of that home inspector today.
 This is because most trades people or contractors only specialized in one area of the building trade, say plumbing, electrical, framing, roofing, HVAC, etc. There are several areas of a home that an inspector must have competence in when inspecting a home which cannot be acquired without ongoing education and experience in the field.
 Since there is no way for you to verfiy what the inspector is telling you this is a bad question to ask.

 That said, probably the most important thing to understand and have proof of is how many inspections your potential inspector has performed.
 At least 1000 home inspections is a good base line for a competent inspection company or inspector to have performed.
 Less than a 1000 and you are taking a chance with them.
 But how do you verify that they have actually performed over 1000 inspections when you call them?
 Just because their web site says they have performed over X amount of inspections doesn’t really mean they actually have.
 Who is going to call them out if they haven’t?
 If they tell you over the phone they have, do you believe it?
 Many people like to stretch the truth…and are OK with it because they justify it in their head.
 This is a very critical point.
-You do not want an inspection company with less than 1000 inspections performed inspecting your house and you need to have them prove to you that they have performed at least 1000 inspections.
+You are taking a risk with an inspection company that has performed less than 1000 inspections inspecting your house, and its a good idea to have them prove to you that they have performed at least 1000 inspections.

 So when you are interviewing inspectors ask them how many home inspections they have performed.
-If it’s more than a thousand ask them if they can email you their past 5 years of clients with phone numbers or email addresses as references (an inspector must be in business for at least 5 years to get to 1000+ inspections).
+If it’s more than a thousand ask them if they can email you their past 5 years of clients with their phone numbers as references (an inspector typically will be in business for at least 5 years to get to 1000+ inspections).
 If they say they don’t have that available or that violates some sort of privacy law, tell them goodbye.

 If they do have that list available, they should be able to send it to you that same day and it should add up to at least 1000.
 At Detailed Home Inspections we have done over 5000 inspections.
 Send us an email request and we will be happy to send our past 5 yrs of clients for you to call at random to see how effective we were AFTER THEY HAVE LIVED IN THEIR NEW HOME FOR AT LEAST A YEAR.